SkoolNotes/Taproot/2021CS240/KBxThreatModeling.md

 	1. Damaged financial well being
 	2. Damaged emotional well being
 	3. Damaged physical well being
+	4. Damage to company brand / ecosystem

-5. What are their resources?
+5.  **What are their resources?**
+	1. Expertise and platform
+	2. Potential for money
+		- Which is a commodity
+	3. Exploitable users
+	4. Some have financial resources

-6. What are our resources?
+6.  **What are our resources?**
+	1. Massive company
+	2. Potential for exploitation / damage

 7. What should we do?